-Successful applicants will be fully immersed in the intellectual life of the Institute, at ACU’s St. Patrick’s Campus in Fitzroy, Melbourne, participating in seminars, conferences, and reading groups, and working collaboratively with our team of world-class scholars on the cutting edge of history, politics and literature.
+Successful applicants will be fully immersed in the intellectual life of IHSS, at ACU's St. Patrick's Campus in Fitzroy, Melbourne, participating in seminars, conferences, and reading groups, and working collaboratively with our team of world-class scholars on the cutting edge of history, politics and literature.

-Successful applicants may be eligible for financial support through one of the University’s competitive research scholarships.
-Financial support includes a stipend scholarship, a fees-offset scholarship or a tuition fee waiver (as appropriate).
-Full details are found in the University’s research scholarships website.
+Successful applicants are also able to apply for financial support through one of ACU's competitive research scholarships.
+Financial support may include a stipend scholarship, a fees-offset scholarship or a tuition fee waiver (as appropriate).
+Full details are found at ACU's research scholarships page.

 Prior to submitting your application you should review:

 As part of your application, you must include a 2,000-word research proposal, with the following: